 Whale watching opportunities in Kodiak rival those offering similar activities in southern latitudes.
 Baleen whales, the largest marine mammals found in Kodiak waters include: Fin, Minke, Sei, Humpback and Gray.
 Whale migration to northern waters begins in April starting with the Gray whale.
 In June expect to see the Fin, Minke, Humpback and Sei.
 Fins and humpbacks are common June through November.

 Many charter boats are available for whale watching and other marine wildlife tours.
 You can also spot whales from many cliff sides or beaches on Kodiak Island including Miller Point at Ft.
 Abercrombie State Park.
 Surfer Beach and Fossil Beach in Pasagshak are also good whale spotting sights as are many cliffs offering broad ocean views along Chiniak Highway.
 The whales often swim directly under the cliffs so whale watchers can easily look down on them.

-Whale Fest Kodiak, in its 13th year, is a 10-day long festival in April that celebrates the return of Eastern Pacific Gray whales to Alaskan waters.
+Whale Fest Kodiak is a 10-day long festival in April that celebrates the return of Eastern Pacific Gray whales to Alaskan waters.
 Thousands of Gray Whales following their northerly migration route from Mexico to their summer feeding grounds in the Bering Sea.
 Kodiak is one of the best locations to see the whales along their migration route.
 Many people come to Kodiak to participate in activities ranging from lectures, music, art, and environmental forums and, of course, to have an opportunity to spot a pod of Gray Whales.
 For more information visit: www.whalefestkodiak.com.